humdahh/Workbooks/README.md

 - The heat map uses weekday and hour to highlight peak demand windows—useful for staffing decisions.
 - Satisfaction score is computed as the mean of survey scores; consider showing the median and distribution for fuller context.

-## Suggested Enhancements

-- Add role-based dashboards for clinicians vs administrators.
-- Add trend forecasting for patient volumes.
-- Integrate hospital systems (HL7/FHIR) using a secure ETL pipeline (for real deployments).
-- Add export options for CSV/PDF reports.

 ## Credits

 - Built with Tableau
-- Synthetic data created for demonstration purposes
+- Synthetic data created for demonstration purposes (From Real World Fake Data)

-## License

-Choose a license for the repository (MIT recommended) and update this README and add a LICENSE file accordingly.

 ## Contact